nasa/daidalus/docs/index.md

 * `double recoveryHorizontalDistance(String u)`: Returns lower bound to horizontal distance at time of closes approach during recovery  maneuver.
 * `double recoveryVerticalDistance(String u)`: Returns lower bound to vertical distance at time of closest approach during recovery maneuver.
+* `int nFactor()`: Returns number of times the configured recovery volume was reduced in order to compute recovery maneuvers.
+The greater this number, the smaller the separation that can be maintained during recovery.

 ### Aircraft Contributing to Bands
 Bands that are in the current path of the ownship are called